nikhil-advait/sass-source-map-live-reload-starter/README.md

 ###  Few notes
-- Used nodejs v0.12.7 aloing with expressjs for routing and ejs for server side templating
+- Used nodejs v12.x.x along with expressjs for routing and ejs for server side templating
 - used gulp for orchestating different flows of live reload, sass to css conversion and watching changes on css and ejs files
 - used "$npm shrinkwrap --dev" command to lock down exact npm module version
 - proxy feature of browser-sync is used to proxy requests to node sever on port 8000